 Affectionate Pickpocket: Annabelle Bransford does this to Maverick twice in the same scene.
 The first time he notices and makes her give his wallet back, the second time he's so overwhelmed he doesn't notice and has to track her down later.

 Amazing Freaking Grace: Last song on the soundtrack.
 The three main characters sing it when their coach driver dies, for lack of anything to say about him (as they barely knew him).
+Two of them getting the lyrics wrong the same way is a plot point.

 As Long as It Sounds Foreign: Skewered during the encounter with the tribe of Indians.
 Maverick speaks their language just fine (and the Indians know English) and "translates" for the rest of the group, saying that they have trespassed on sacred ground, and the Indians' gods demand a sacrifice.
 Meanwhile, the subtitles relate the actual conversation: the chief just wants to know if Maverick has come for the money he owes him.